 TripAdvisor Certificate of Excellence 2019 Winner

-Period style en suite bedroom offering free Wi-Fi, satellite TV, digital radio, DVD player, iPod docking station, writing desk, direct dial telephone, internet connection point, alarm clock, ironing station, tea and coffee making facilities, toiletries, hairdryer, and key card access.
-The majority of superior rooms have a four poster bed.
-Superior rooms are more spacious, with a seating area, than standard bedrooms.
+Contemporary style en suite bedroom offering free Wi-Fi, satellite TV, digital radio, DVD player, iPod docking station, writing desk, direct dial telephone, internet connection point, alarm clock, ironing station, tea and coffee making facilities, toiletries, hairdryer, and key card access.
+Superior rooms are more spacious, with a seating area.

 True to its name, the hotel’s award-winning restaurant is accessible by a picturesque iron footbridge.
 Guests can enjoy fine dining whilst admiring picturesque views across the lake, golf course and surrounding Yorkshire countryside.
 High ceilings and picture windows allows the light and scenery to flood in.
 Delicious traditional English cuisine is prepared from fresh, local ingredients, with dishes that pay homage to Yorkshire’s unique culinary heritage, and complemented by a good selection of fine wines.

 Please reserve a table for dinner in advance.

 Cosy Charlie's Bar is great for a light bite at any time of day.
 The brasserie-style menu features daily specials and main courses, such as an 8oz Yorkshire sirloin steak.
 An excellent selection of wines are available by the glass, plus coffee, cocktails and fine spirits.
 The bar is also home to some fascinating historical artefacts from Walton Hall, including a sun dial created by the late George Boulby.